Übersetzung durch Neil Mussett

 Assignment of senior judicial officers’ tasks to the clerk of the registry

-(1) The Land Governments shall be empowered to assign the following tasks to be carried out by the senior judicial officer in accordance with this Act completely or partly to the clerk of the registry by means of a statutory instrument:
+(1) The Land governments are authorised, by statutory instrument, to assign the following tasks to be carried out by the senior judicial officer in accordance with the present Act, completely or partly to the clerk of the registry:

-2. the reminder proceedings within the meaning of the Seventh Book of the Code of Civil Procedure, including the setting of the deadline for an objection in accordance with section 700 subs.
-1 in conjunction with section 339 subs.
-2 and 3 of the Code of Civil Procedure, as well as submission to the court designated as having jurisdiction for the contentious proceedings, also insofar as the reminder proceedings are processed automatically (section 20 No. 1);
+2. the reminder proceedings within the meaning of Book 7 of the Code of Civil Procedure, including the setting of the deadline for an objection in accordance with section 700 (1) in conjunction with section 339 (2) and (3) of the Code of Civil Procedure, as well as submission to the court designated as having jurisdiction for the contentious proceedings, also insofar as the reminder proceedings are processed automatically (section 20 (1) no. 1);

-3. the granting of a further executable copy in cases falling under section 733 of the Code of Civil Procedure (section 20 No. 12);
+3. the granting of a further executable copy in cases falling under section 733 of the Code of Civil Procedure (section 20 (1) no. 12);

-4. the granting of further executable copies of court certificates in accordance with section 797 subs.
-3 of the Code of Civil Procedure (section 20 No. 13);
+4. the granting of further executable copies of court certificates in accordance with section 797 (2) no. 1 of the Code of Civil Procedure (section 20 (1) no. 13);

-5. the tasks incumbent on the criminal prosecution office as the execution authority in criminal and regulatory fine cases on execution of criminal and regulatory fines (section 31 subs.
-2); this shall not include the execution of imprisonment for failure to pay a fine.
+5. the tasks incumbent on the criminal prosecution office as the execution authority in criminal and regulatory fine cases on execution of criminal and regulatory fines (section 31 (2)); this does not include the execution of imprisonment for failure to pay a fine.

-(2) The clerk of the registry shall take all measures which are required to carry out the tasks assigned to him/her.
-The provisions regarding the submission of specific tasks by the senior judicial officer to the judge or public prosecutor (sections 5, 28 and 31 subs.
-2a and 2b) shall apply mutatis mutandis.
+(2) The clerk of the registry takes all measures which are required to carry out the tasks assigned to him or her.
+The provisions regarding the submission of specific tasks by the senior judicial officer to the judge or public prosecutor (sections 5, 28 and 31 (2a) and (2b)) apply accordingly.

-(4) When carrying out tasks in accordance with subs.
-1 sentence 1 No. 5, objections against measures of the clerk of the registry shall be decided on by the senior judicial officer in whose place the clerk has acted.
-He/she may issue instructions to the clerk.
-The powers of the head of the authority from sections 145 and 146 of the Courts Constitution Act shall remain unaffected thereby.
+(4) When carrying out tasks in accordance with subsection (1) sentence 1 no. 5, objections against measures of the clerk of the registry are decided on by the senior judicial officer in whose place the clerk has acted.
+He or she may issue instructions to the clerk.
+The powers of the head of the authority from sections 145 and 146 of the Courts Constitution Act remain unaffected.

 Section 37